 One good tip is to sort out and put a dividing line between the short and long term goals of the business.

 Instead of aiming at the further dreamlike plans, break the strategy into smaller goals and achieve them.
-It’ll be a much profitable time management.
+It’ll make time management much more profitable.